Tyrrrz/Ressy/Readme.md

 // }
 ```

-> 💡 In case of multiple version resources, this method retrieves the one with the lowest ordinal resource name in the neutral language.
+> 💡 In case of multiple version info resources, this method retrieves the one with the lowest ordinal resource name in the neutral language.
-If there are no resources matching aforementioned criteria, this method retrieves the first version resource it encounters.
+If there are no resources matching aforementioned criteria, this method retrieves the first version info resource it encounters.

 To remove all version info resources, call the `RemoveVersionInfo()` extension method: